MichaelLangbein/tdl2/backend/data/wiki/programming/rails.md

 Field-types:
  - `name:string`: A short string
- - `name:text`: A variable length string
+ - `body:text`: A variable length string
- - `creator:references --- belongs_to`: Points to a parent-object's id field as a foreign-key.
+ - `author:references` in cli becomes in model `belongs_to`: Points to a parent-object's id field as a foreign-key.
 A many-to-one relation.
    - To add the parent's side of the relation, edit `app/models/creator.rb` and add the line `has_many :articles, dependent: :destroy`.
      - This is not required, but if we do add that, then we can get all the articles by a given creator with `@creator.articles`.
- - `avatar:attachment --- has_one_attached`: Points to a file in active_storage.
+ - `avatar:attachment` in cli becomes in model `has_one_attached`: Points to a file in active_storage.
- - `photos:attachments --- has_many_attached`: Points to files in active_storage.
+ - `photos:attachments` in cli becomes in model `has_many_attached`: Points to files in active_storage.

+### Migrations
+- CLI: `rails g migration AddNameToSubscribers name:string`